-When it comes to mentoring, peer coaching is an unsung workhorse.
+When it comes to mentoring, peer coaching is an undervalued workhorse.
 It's effective, inexpensive, widely applicable, and relatively easy to implement.
 Many coaches consider it to be the next wave in professional development.
 Peer Coaching at Work draws on research and practice to deliver a hands-on guide to this powerful relational learning technique.

-The authors—all leaders in the field—present a rigorously tested three-part model for facilitating peer coaching relationships in one-on-one settings and larger groups.
+The authors—all leaders in the field—present a rigorously tested three-part model for facilitating peer coaching relationships in one-on-one settings and in larger groups.
 With lively case studies, they define peer coaching as a focused relationship between equals who supportively learn from, actively listen to, and judiciously question each other, which leads to breakthroughs that may otherwise lie dormant in one's career.
 A fundamental guide for anyone with an interest in mentoring and transformational learning, this book is a must-have for the talent management bookshelf.

 About the authors

 Polly Parker is Professor of Leadership and Associate Dean (Academic), Faculty of Business, Economics and Law at the University of Queensland.

-Douglas T. (Tim) Hall is Morton H. and Charlotte Friedman Professor in Management and Professor of Organizational Behavior at Boston University's Questrom School of Business.
+Douglas T. Hall is Morton H. and Charlotte Friedman Professor of Management Emeritus and Founding Director of the Executive Development Roundtable at Boston University's Questrom School of Business.

 Kathy E. Kram is R.C.
 Shipley Professor in Management Emerita at Boston University's Questrom School of Business and Principal of ICW Consulting Group.